What is teen suicide?

 A teen’s risk for suicide varies with age, gender, and cultural and social influences.
 Risk factors may change over time.
 They are:

-- One or more mental or substance abuse problems
+- One or more mental health conditions, including substance use disorder

 - Impulsive behaviors

 - Undesirable life events or recent losses, such as the death of a parent